AJ Styles Has Retired

 About AJ Styles Retiring

-Styles' journey spans three major promotions: TNA (2002-2013) where he earned the nickname "Mr. TNA" with 19 total championship reigns, New Japan Pro-Wrestling (2014-2016) where he led Bullet Club and held the IWGP Heavyweight Championship twice, and WWE (2016-present) where he became a 2x WWE Champion with a 371-day reign.
+Styles' legendary journey spanned three major promotions: TNA (2002-2013) where he earned the nickname "Mr. TNA" with 19 total championship reigns, New Japan Pro-Wrestling (2014-2016) where he led Bullet Club and held the IWGP Heavyweight Championship twice, and WWE (2016-2026) where he became a 2x WWE Champion with a 371-day reign.

 John Cena called Styles "the best to ever do it" in December 2025, placing him above even Shawn Michaels.
 Styles won PWI Wrestler of the Year three consecutive times (2016-2018), tying Ric Flair's record, and was named PWI Wrestler of the Decade in 2020.

-Whether his career ends at Royal Rumble or extends to WrestleMania 42, AJ Styles has secured his place among professional wrestling's immortals.
-For the latest updates, check out the AJ Styles profile, Royal Rumble 2026 coverage, Gunther news, or browse all WWE news.
+For the latest updates on AJ Styles' future and whether he'll compete outside WWE, check out the AJ Styles profile, Royal Rumble 2026 coverage, Gunther news, or browse all WWE news.